The club is to be known as ‘The Flying Tin Cans’.

 able to take off and land.
 Training for anything between this, including basic manoeuvres, formation

-flying etc, will be provided by the group.
+flying etc, will be provided by the club.

 ii) The club will provide a different membership depending on the status of the pilot.